kruser/atbat-mongodb/README.md

 * Storable
 * MongoDB

-Normally you would use cpan to install the module.
+Normally you would use cpan to install each module.
 Something like...

     $ sudo cpan install This::Module